andrewbudge/Liger/README.md

 ## Installation and Dependencies

 Liger written is written in go.
-Go 1.21 or higher is reqiured.
+Go 1.21 or higher is required.
 No other dependencies are required.
 It can be downloaded and complied as follows:
 ```
 # Download the file
 wget https://raw.githubusercontent.com/andrewbudge/Liger/refs/heads/main/liger.go